 Mr. Rich says the pricing of Energy Matters’ standard commercial solar lease equates to 23c per kilowatt hour, with no escalation.

 “This works out to a 15% to 25% saving on mains-supplied electricity for businesses.”

 Ullrich Aluminium’s Pooraka installation is the first in South Australia to take advantage of Energy Matters’ Commercial Solar Lease program.

 Operational since November last year; the installation consists of 126 award-winning REC solar panels, 2 high efficiency SMA STP15000TL solar inverters and SunLock solar mounting system.
 Industry-leading SunLock is designed by Energy Matters’ sister company, Apollo Energy, and manufactured by Ullrich.

 The solar power system is expected to generate approximately 45 megawatt hours of clean electricity annually, avoiding 45 tonnes of carbon emissions each year.

 The system has already exceeded expectations, producing over 14,300 kWh in the first two and a half months of operation – well over its predicted output for the period of 13,500 kWh and saving Ullrich even more money on electricity than anticipated.

 Attending the official launch, Mayor Gillian Aldridge spoke of the City of Salisbury’s grand plans for renewable energy in the area.
 The council is already a national leader in water conservation and recycling.
 Attendees were provided with a tour of the installation that included an elevated platform to view the rooftop array.

-South Australian businesses interested in Energy Matters’ Commercial Solar Lease initiative can contact the company’s Commercial Solar division on 1300 553 213 or via firstname.lastname@example.org.
+South Australian businesses interested in learning more about solar leasing and PPA arrangements ca contact the company’s Commercial Solar division on 1300 553 213 or via firstname.lastname@example.org.